TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/BackendModules/ModuleConfiguration/Index.rst

         *   `description`
         *   `shortDescription`

-        The value can either be a static string or a locallang label reference.                                                       |
+        The value of each array entry can either be a `string` containing the static text, or a locallang label reference.

-        It is also possible to define the path to a locallang file.
+        Alternatively define the path of a locallang file reference.
-        The referenced file should contain the following label keys:
+        A referenced file should contain the following label keys:

         *   `mlang_tabs_tab` (used as module title)
         *   `mlang_labels_tabdescr` (used as module description)